 Back after a big renovation, Manchester Museum reopened in February 2023 and features the Museum’s historic collections as well as new displays.
 Visitors can see works collected by the University of Manchester, the museum boasts stunning art created by the South Asian diaspora communities in the UK, alongside a space devoted to Chinese culture and so much more.
 There’s also a massive dinosaur display that you simply can’t miss!

 Found inside one of Stockport’s most recognisable buildings (you know, given that it has ‘Hat Museum’ emblazoned on its huge chimney), Stockport’s Hat Museum is the first of its kind in the UK – putting a spotlight on the country’s formerly lavish hatting industry.
 There you can see the stunning Victorian mill, which now houses tons of millinery equipment once used to create the country’s hats.
 There’s a huge collection of vintage hats to discover, too, shedding light on fashions throughout the years.
-Hat Works Museum is currently closed as it undergoes a revamp.
+Hat Works Museum will re-open for general admission on March 14, 2024 following four years of closure for refurbishment and reinterpretation.